Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-04-15
+After try 1 the VQVAE already shows much, much better reconstructions than the standard VAE.
+The 256 epochs I train for, show much clearer figures.
+Interestingly, the model focuses much more on the general picture than on trivial things, such as logos and watermarks.
+It shows decent quality images and it can certainly improve with a bit more training, for sure.
+This is all on a 4-layer conv mirrored to deconv on the decoder, with the largest layer having 64 filters.
+It'd definitely be worth adding another 64 filter, or even a 128 filter layer.

+Thing is, though, that I'm still pretty clueless on the role of the pixelCNN.
+Until I know what it does, I'm not sure if it's worth training deeper VAE nets.

 ## 2022-04-14
 I've successfully refactored the autoencoder model to a vector-quantized VAE but it took me about a day to structure it to my implementation.
 The changes are very, very complex, and that is saying something when starting out from a VAE to